-- (a) the duties and responsibilities of the appointee; - the knowledge, skills and experience that the appointee brings to the post, taking into consideration academic qualifications as well as managerial and professional experience; - (c) the appointee's: - views on the main risks and challenges faced by the credit institution and their proposed and current role in managing such issues; - ability to interpret the credit institution's financial information, identify key issues based on this information and put in place appropriate controls and measures; - ability to assess the effectiveness of the credit institution's arrangements to, inter alia, deliver effective governance, oversight and controls for the business and, if necessary, to oversee changes in these areas; - knowledge of climate-related and environmental risks;84 - market knowledge (awareness and understanding of the wider environment in which the credit institution operates); - awareness and understanding of the regulatory framework in which the credit institution operates; - awareness and understanding of the NCA/ECB's expectations of the appointee;
+- (a) the duties and responsibilities of the appointee; - (b) the knowledge, skills and experience that the appointee brings to the post, taking into consideration academic qualifications as well as managerial and professional experience; - (c) the appointee's: - views on the main risks and challenges faced by the credit institution and their proposed and current role in managing such issues; - ability to interpret the credit institution's financial information, identify key issues based on this information and put in place appropriate controls and measures; - ability to assess the effectiveness of the credit institution's arrangements to, inter alia, deliver effective governance, oversight and controls for the business and, if necessary, to oversee changes in these areas; - knowledge of climate-related and environmental risks;94 - market knowledge (awareness and understanding of the wider environment in which the credit institution operates); - awareness and understanding of the regulatory framework in which the credit institution operates; - awareness and understanding of the NCA/ECB's expectations of the appointee; - concurrent responsibilities that potentially have an impact on the ability of the appointee to carry out their role in the management body.

-Given the increasing importance of climate-related and environmental risks in the supervisory context and the generally acknowledged role of the management body and of the risk management function, the compliance function and the internal audit function with regard to such risks, interviews should give appropriate consideration to the appointee's experience with these risks.
+94 Given the increasing importance of climate-related and environmental risks in the supervisory context and the generally acknowledged role of the management body and of the risk management function, the compliance function and the internal audit function with regard to such risks, interviews should give appropriate consideration to the appointee's experience with these risks.
 Where applicable, interviews should also cover the possible contribution by the appointee to the collective suitability of the management body (see also Section 3.5).